16th Karnataka Assembly

 The 16th Legislative Assembly of Karnataka was formed following the 2023 Assembly election for all 224 seats.
 The election were held on 10 May 2023 and the results were declared on 13 May 2023.

+Leadership

+The assembly was initially governed by the Second Siddaramaiah ministry, sworn in on 20 May 2023 with Siddaramaiah as Chief Minister and D. K. Shivakumar as Deputy Chief Minister.
+Following an internal Congress leadership transition, Siddaramaiah resigned on 29 May 2026.
+The D. K. Shivakumar ministry was sworn in on 3 June 2026, with D. K. Shivakumar as Chief Minister and G. Parameshwara as Deputy Chief Minister.